stavros-mhs/ginny/README.md

     * a coding task you want to solve - somewhere around undergraduate level of difficulty
     * test cases to validate an implementation of the task

-**important:** run all of these on a python virutal environment
-* to make a python virtual environment: `python3 -m venv venv` this creates a virtual environment named venv. you need to source it next.
-* run `. ./venv/bin/activate`

-note: compilation of code needs to be done manually, I haven't yet automated that (but will attempt to in the future)
+**Note:** Compilation of code needs to be done manually, I haven't yet automated that (will attempt to in the future).

 1. export OPENAI_API_KEY="...your API key..."